-The brain is the most complex and important organ in the human body.
-As part of the nervous system, it manages and coordinates all of our body’s functions.
-The brain controls our emotions, vision, thought, respiration, memory, touch, motor skills, body temperature, and hunger.
+The brain is the most complex organ in the human body.
+As a part of the nervous system, the brain manages and coordinates all important bodily functions.
+Learning about the parts of the brain and their functions can be intriguing for children.

 How Does The Brain Work?